Nsisong-hub/Nsisong-hub/README.md

 ## About Me 🚀

-I'm a passionate IT Professional with strong foundation in **Computer/Network Engineering**  experienced in Network/Linux system Administration and currently transitoning Cloud/Devops.
+I'm a passionate IT Professional with strong foundation in **Computer/Network Engineering**, experienced in Network/Linux system Administration and currently transitoning Cloud/Devops.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 - 🌱 Currently learning: **Cloud/Devops**
 - 🔭 Working on: **Terraform Web-scraper**